 Equity Turnover – Colgate Case Study Example

 We note that historically, Colgate’s Equity Turnover has been in the range of 6x-7x.
 However, it jumped to 37.91x in 2015.

-This was primarily due to two reasons – a) Share buy back program of Colgate resulting in lowering of Equity base each year. b) Accumulated losses net of taxes (these are those losses that don’t flow into the income statement).
+This was primarily due to two reasons – a) Share buyback program of Colgate resulting in lowering of the Equity base each year. b) Accumulated losses net of taxes (these are those losses that don’t flow into the income statement).

-Operating Performance Ratios measure how much are the costs relative to the sales and how much profit is generated in the overall business.
-We try to answer questions like “how much the profit percentage” or “Is the firm controlling its expenses by buying inventory etc at a reasonable price?”
+Operating Profitability Ratios measure how much the costs are relative to the sales and how much profit is generated in the overall business.
+We try to answer questions like “how much the profit percentage” or “Is the firm controlling its expenses by buying inventory etc. at a reasonable price?”

 #14 – Gross Profit Margin